Crispy fried mozzarella balls are a delectable vegetarian appetizer or snack served with roasted tomato sauce. Any cheese lover’s dream!

 - Mozzarella cheese: I prefer using bocconcini (baby mozzarella balls) as they are easy to work but you could absolutely use low moisture mozzarella cut into sticks to make mozzarella sticks instead.
 The method is 100% the same whichever you choose.
 Pat the cheese dry with paper towels then place on a plate/chopping board and place in the freezer for 15 minutes.

-- Frying: Fry the breaded mozzarella in hot oil.
+- Frying: Heat enough oil to deep fry the mozzarella in a medium saucepan over medium-high heat.
+Fry the breaded mozzarella in hot oil.
 You don’t want the mozzarella to melt too much as this can cause bursting/oozing.
 Hot oil will prevent this.
 You’ll know the oil is hot enough when the oil bubbles around the mozzarella as it is lowered in.

 - Serving: Drain the fried mozzarella on a paper towel-lined plate before serving with roasted tomato sauce/marinara sauce.
 The tomato sauce cuts through the richness of the fried cheese and is the perfect accompaniment.